ac-willeke/py-linux-template/docs/linux_set_up.md

 *Make* is a tool that is used for automating tasks by defining a set of instructions in a `Makefile` which is located in your projects root directory.
 Install make using: `sudo apt install make`

+Good practices in Makefiles:
+- testing, cleaning targts should be phony.
+- environment setup (like tool installation) targets do not need to be phony.
+- define a single .PHONY at the top of the Makefile
+- group targets by functionality

 A template Makefile is provided in this repository.
 It contains the following targets:
 - `make global-install`: installs all dependencies that are not project-specific using pipx
    - pre-commit